Luciano Zauri: International career

 Zauri made five appearances with the Italy national team.
 He made his Azzurri debut on 5 September 2001 against Morocco.
 He then played the first match after the 2002 FIFA World Cup, a friendly match against Slovenia.
 He also played twice at UEFA Euro 2004 qualifying matches as a starter in October 2002.
 However, after he played the friendly match against Turkey on 20 November 2002, he never played for Azzurri again, although he was called up to the first match after the 2006 FIFA World Cup, a friendly match against Croatia, by new coach Roberto Donadoni.

 Coaching career

 After retirement, Zauri entered into coaching as assistant to Massimo Oddo at Pescara.
 After Oddo's dismissal from the club in February 2017, he served as caretaker manager for three days as the club searched for a replacement, without taking charge of any games during this period.
 He left Pescara on 17 February 2017, following the appointment of Zdeněk Zeman as new head coach.

 He successively returned to Pescara, serving as Under-19 coach in the 2018–19 season.
 On 5 June 2019, Zauri was announced to have been promoted as the new head coach of Pescara, taking over from Giuseppe Pillon.
 He resigned as head coach on 20 January 2020, following a loss to Salernitana.

 On 6 April 2022, Zauri returned to Pescara, this time in Serie C, replacing outgoing manager Gaetano Auteri.

+On 25 April 2023, he was announced as Head Coach of Ħamrun Spartans, replacing outgoing manager Branko Nišević.
+With the club, he won a Maltese national title in 2024, after which he opted to depart in order to move back to Italy.

+On 7 November 2024, Zauri accepted the coaching post at Serie C club Foggia.
+He left Foggia by the end of the season, successively signing for fellow Serie C club Campobasso.